Rishie123/Chatbot/README.md

 1. Clone the repo
 2. Make your virtual environment ( Optional - Google the command for it )
 3. pip install -r requirements.txt
+4. Get your Open AI API key from the OPEN AI website and put it in the Chatbot.ipynb files
-4. Run either of the Chatbot.ipynb file to get your chatbot ready!
+5. Run either of the Chatbot.ipynb file to get your chatbot ready!